AuroraAmissa/ProjectUnison/site/content/basic_rules.md

 * **Hit Dice (HD)**: Hit Dice represent a creature's general level of power and skill.
 As a creature gains levels, it gains additional Hit Dice.
 Monsters, on the other hand, gain racial Hit Dice, which represent the monster's general prowess and ability.
 Hit Dice are represented by the number the creature possesses followed by a type of die, such as "3d8."
 This value is used to determine a creature's total hit points.
 In this example, the creature has 3 Hit Dice.
 When rolling for this creature's hit points, you would roll a d8 three times and add the results together, along with other modifiers.

 * **Hit Points (hp)**: Hit points are an abstraction signifying how robust and healthy a creature is at the current moment.
 To determine a creature's hit points, roll the dice indicated by its Hit Dice.
 A creature gains maximum hit points if their first Hit Die roll is for a character class level.
 Creatures whose first Hit Die comes from an NPC class or from their race roll their first Hit Die normally.
 Wounds subtract hit points, while healing (both natural and magical) restores hit points.
-Some abilities and spells grant temporary hit points that disappear after a specific duration.
+Some abilities and magical effects grant temporary hit points that disappear after a specific duration.
 When a creature's hit points drop below 0, they become unconscious.
 When a creature's hit points reach a negative total equal to its Constitution score, it dies.

 * **Initiative**: Whenever combat begins, all creatures involved in the battle must make an initiative check to determine the order in which creatures act during combat.
 The higher the result of the check, the earlier a creature gets to act.

 * **Level**: A character's level represents their overall ability and power.
 There are three types of levels.
 Class level is the number of levels of a specific class possessed by a character.
 Character level is the sum of all of the levels possessed by a character in all of their classes.
-In addition, spells have a level associated with them numbered from 0 to 9.
-This level indicates the general power of the spell.
-As a spellcaster gains levels, they learn to cast spells of a higher level.

 * **Monster**: Monsters are creatures that rely on racial Hit Dice instead of class levels for their powers and abilities (although some possess class levels as well).
 PCs are usually not monsters.